OVECJOE/OVECJOE/README.md

 I am not a fan of any technology and see technologies as tools.
 I utilize a product-driven approach to development, where I employ the technologies that best suit the problem I am trying to solve.
 I am also a ridiculously fast learner.

-Aside software engineering,I love writing.
+Aside software engineering, I love writing.
 With a storytelling and poetic approach to writing, I create technical content with a voice and tone that keeps readers engaged and drives understanding.

-I am also a CS student at [IU International University of Applied Sciences](https://iu.org) and a [Kibo](https://kibo.school) alumnus.
+I am also a CS student of [IU International University of Applied Sciences](https://iu.org) and a [Kibo](https://kibo.school) alumnus.

 ## Quotes I Invented